Implant Crowns & Bridges

 If you have missing teeth book a Free Consultation with Dr. Jin Wang or with one of our restorative dentists if implants were already placed.
 We are looking forward to seeing you at 209 NYC Dental.

-Dental Implant Crown & Bridge: Pros, Cons, Cost & Everything in Between
+NYC Dental Implant Crown & Bridge: Pros, Cons, Cost & Everything in Between

 Since the first dental implant placement in a human in 1965 performed by Leonard Linkow, implant dentistry experienced incredible advancements, from restoring one missing tooth with an implant and dental implant crown to full mouth reconstruction with several implants and implant bridges or implant dentures.